VslVictor7/CraftStatusBot/readme.md

 ## Configuration

-1. **Configure the .env file**:
+1. **Configuration of the .env file**:

 - Duplicate the .example-env file and rename it to .env

-- Replace the values for token, IDs, and other fields as needed.
+`DISCORD_TOKEN=`: This is explained by itself.

+`CHANNEL_ID=`: ID of the channel where it will be sent a placeholder message to be edited later on, continue to understand what i mean.

 2. Send the bot's initial message:

 - Python file directory: bot/core/utils/bot_sender.py

-- The .env file must be configured correctly for the placeholder message step to work.
+- with both the token and channel_id collected, you can now run the script 'bot_sender.py'.

 - Run the bot_sender.py script to send a placeholder message that will be used as a base to update the message with an embed showing Minecraft server information.
 ```bash